-The performance management process can be uncomfortable and managers and employees will avoid it, especially if things are not going well.
+The performance management process can be uncomfortable and leaders and employees will typically avoid it, especially if things are not going well.
 Feedback and documentation are most important when there is a need for performance improvement.

 While employers will make a best effort to hire suitable employees during recruitment, sometimes even the best employees can start to struggle.
 Some common indicators that a performance problem exists include: